CapTen101/Lookout-AQI-app/README.md

 Link to the project proposal: `https://drive.google.com/open?id=15wmNysGhOZIHenFqllj3JDDFUlFnq5sZ`

-* The app will basically collect info of the user’s location.
-It will then monitor the pollution levels in the air around the user’s region.
+* The app can basically collect info of the user’s location.
+It will then monitor the pollution levels in the air around the user’s region using certain APIs which are procuring data from the hardware installed in the cities aroud the world.

-* It will contain a map tile.
-The map tile API can be used to show the real-time Air Quality index on a google, bing or openstreet map.
-It will indicate/mark various locations with information about air index.
+* It contain a world map wherein it shows the real-time Air Quality Index (Google Maps SDk for Android was used here).
+It will indicate/mark various locations with information about air index using custom markers.

-* It would do it by grabbing real time data from various monitoring agencies by using their APIs.

-* Also, if the route diversion is not possible, the app would book a taxi after asking for a confirmation from the user if the user has the apps installed in the device.
+* It can suggest various precautions based on the AQI levels in the air surrounding the user.

 <img src="https://img.techpowerup.org/200319/home.jpg" alt="Home Screen" width="235" height="485"/>   <img src="https://img.techpowerup.org/200319/delhi.jpg" alt="Delhi Screen" width="235" height="485"/>   <img src="https://img.techpowerup.org/200319/china.jpg" alt="China Screen" width="235" height="485"/>   <img src="https://img.techpowerup.org/200319/aqi-map.jpg" alt="aqi map Screen" width="235" height="485"/>